 At Visions Treatment Centers, we ensure every teen’s recovery needs are met, through:

 - A supportive community of other adolescents and experienced staff

 - Ongoing assistance and post-recovery resources

 - Plenty of amenities to foster alternative and healthier habits

 - Counseling and therapy sessions

-We recognize that alcohol use disorders such as alcoholism and binge drinking present a serious threat to the health and safety of any child or young adult, and we understand that there’s often more to a teen’s behavior than the immediate short-term reward of drinking.
-We work with our patients to cater a program that works best for them.
+We recognize that alcohol use disorders such as alcoholism and binge drinking present a serious threat to the health and safety of any adolescent, and we understand that there’s often more to a teen’s behavior than the immediate short-term rewards of drinking.
+At Visions Treatment Centers, we work with our patients to cater and tailor a treatment program that works best for their individual recovery needs.